 The cavity atom selection can be saved as a protein atom subset and viewed within Hermes.
 To do this click on the Add Definition as a Selection button.
-You can then highlight the atoms belonging to the subset by picking the required subset from the Atom Selections pull-down menu, which is situated above the visualiser display area.
+You can then highlight the atoms belonging to the subset by picking the required subset from the Atom lists pull-down menu, which is situated above the visualiser display area.

-Defining a Binding Site from a List of Atoms or Residues
+4.6.5 Defining a Binding Site from a List of Atoms or Residues